ryanv404/mandoc_db_search/README.md

 # mandoc_db_search

-A simple tool to query a mandoc.db database file.
+A simple tool to query man page entries in a mandoc.db database file.

 ## Usage
 ```